stenjo/Middager/README.md

 # Middager
-Lister opp en google-kalender på et 8x8 diode matrix display Using the library to drive the dot matrix led display cascaded: https://pypi.org/project/luma.led_matrix/
+Displaying a google-kalender on a 8x8 diode matrix display Using the library to drive the dot matrix led display cascaded: https://pypi.org/project/luma.led_matrix/